Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Multi-messengers of high-density nuclear symmetry energy from heavy-ion collisions

-Shown in the right two windows are the $\delta_{\rm{like}}$ as functions of density in the two central $^{132}$Sn+$^{124}$Sn reactions with a beam energy of 400 MeV/nucleon (upper) and 2000 MeV/nucleon (lower) at the instant of 20 fm/c.
-The red and black curves are results obtained by using the relatively stiffer and softer symmetry energies shown in the upper-left window, respectively.
-It is seen that the isospin asymmetry-density correlations in heavy-ion collisions are very similar to that obtained in NSs at beta equilibrium.
-This is not surprising as in both cases the dense mater is more neutron-rich with the softer symmetry energy (red) as the beta equilibrium in NSs and chemical equilibrium in heavy-ion collisions are controlled by the same $E_{\rm{sym}}(\rho)\cdot \delta^2$ term in the EOS of nuclear matter.
-The latter favors a higher value of $\delta$ when/where the $E_{\rm{sym}}(\rho)$ is higher in both NSs and heavy-ion collisions.
+It is seen that the isospin asymmetry-density correlations in heavy-ion collisions are very similar to those obtained in NSs at beta equilibrium.
+This is not surprising as in both cases the dense matter is more neutron-rich with the softer symmetry energy (red) as the beta equilibrium in NSs and chemical equilibrium in heavy-ion collisions are controlled by the same $E_{\rm{sym}}(\rho)\cdot \delta^2$ term in the EOS of nuclear matter.
+The latter favors a higher value of $\delta$ when/where the $E_{\rm{sym}}(\rho)$ is lower in both NSs and heavy-ion collisions.
 While the isospin asymmetry-density correlations in NSs and heavy-ion collisions are very similar, the value of $\delta_{\rm{like}}$ in the dense region of heavy-ion collisions is much less than that reached in the core of NSs.
-This makes the extraction of high-density symmetry energy from heavy-ion collisions very challenging although one can create dense matter under controlled conditions in terrestrial labs.
+This makes the extraction of high-density symmetry energy from heavy-ion collisions very challenging, although one can create dense matter under controlled conditions in terrestrial labs.
 Of course, as we have discussed earlier, extracting the high-density symmetry energy from observations of NSs has its own challenges.\\

 \item {\bf What kind of isospin-sensitive observables in heavy-ion collisions are we looking for?} In heavy-ion collisions, the isovector part of the single-nucleon potential, namely, the isovector/symmetry potential underlying the $E_{\rm{sym}}(\rho)$ governs the reaction dynamics.
 Thus, many observables in heavy-ion collisions may carry useful information about the symmetry potential/energy \cite{LCK08}.
 However, since the isovector/symmetry potential is normally much weaker than the isoscalar potential, one must look for observables that are most sensitive to the isovector potential with little dependence on the isoscalar potential and other agents, such as the in-medium nucleon-nucleon scattering cross sections.
 For these reasons, the relative yields and differential collective motions of neutrons and protons, as well as those of oppositely charged pions or light mirror nuclei have been proposed and tested as sensitive probes of the density dependence of nuclear symmetry energy.\\